-The origin of marine phytoplankton (microalgae) dates back to 2.5 billion years.
-These organisms were responsible for the production of oxygen that turned the atmosphere of our planet into a „breathable“ environment that allowed the development of other life forms.
+The origin of Marine Phytoplankton dates back to 2.5 billion years ago.
+These organisms were responsible for the production of oxygen.
+In this way, they turned the atmosphere of our planet into a „breathable“ environment.

-Marine phytoplankton supports practically all marine life and thus all life on land.
-Marine phytoplankton accounts for about a quarter of all vegetation (land and water) and is responsible for an estimated 50% – 80% of the oxygen in the air we breathe, according to NASA.
+Marine Phytoplankton supports practically all marine life and thus all life on land.
+Marine Phytoplankton accounts for about a quarter of all.
+According to NASA, vegetation (land and water) is responsible for an estimated 50% – 80% of the oxygen in the air we breathe.

-Phytoplankton produces more oxygen than all the Earth’s forests together!
+Phytoplankton amazingly produces more oxygen than all the Earth’s forests together!

-Marine phytoplankton also produces more sulfur than all of the Earth’s life forms – including by-products of sulfur (DMSP and DMS).
-When they evaporate over the ocean, clouds form over the phytoplankton, protecting it from excessive sun exposure.
-When such clouds form, phytoplankton slows or stops its sulfur production.
+Marine Phytoplankton also produces more sulfur than all of the Earth’s life forms – including by-products of sulfur (DMSP and DMS).
+When they evaporate over the ocean, clouds form over the Phytoplankton, protecting it from excessive sun exposure.
+When such clouds form, Phytoplankton slows or stops its sulfur production.
 This closed-loop reaction is very likely the basis of global weather systems.
-Subsequent rain spreads this bioavailable sulfur all over the world and passes it on to all land plants and animals.
+Subsequent rain spreads this bioavailable sulfur worldwide and passes it on to all land plants and animals.

-Marine phytoplankton contains a unique and extraordinary combination of vital nutrients, including omega-3 fatty acids (including docosahexanoic acid or DHA), nucleotides, DNA, RNA, proteins, chlorophyll, vitamins, minerals, trace elements and polysaccharides.
+Marine Phytoplankton contains a unique combination of vital nutrients, including omega-3 fatty acids, nucleotides, DNA, RNA, proteins, chlorophyll, vitamins, minerals, trace elements, and polysaccharides.